-We want to break down the process that clothing goes through when it is being made, so that you can get a thorough insight into what's involved in the production of the clothing you are purchasing.
+We want to break down our supply chain to show you the process that our clothing goes through when it is being made.
+We hope that this will give you a thorough insight into what's involved in the production of the clothing you are purchasing.

 Our supply chain model: